Develop Your First BTCFi DApp in REE

 This process effectively transfers the deposited BTC from the user to the pool while accounting for the network transaction fee.

-• The Orchestrator validates the PSBT and the IntentionSet, calls the corresponding execute_tx method on the specified Exchange canister (as described in Section 7), gathers the exchange's signature on the PSBT, broadcasts the final transaction to the Bitcoin network, and eventually returns the Bitcoin transaction ID (txid).
+IntentionSet, calls the corresponding action method on the specified Exchange canister (as defined in Section 5), collects the exchange's signature on the PSBT, broadcasts the fully signed transaction to the Bitcoin network, and returns the Bitcoin transaction ID (txid).

 pub struct InvokeArgs {